Terapon jarbua: Taxonomy

 Terapon jarbua was first formally described using the Arabic name Djarbua in a draft by Peter Forsskål.
-The description could have been by either Forsskål or by Carsten Niebuhr but it was compiled by the Danish naturalist Johan Christian Fabricius (1745-1808).
-The specimen came from the type locality given as Jeddah.
+The description could have been by either Forsskål or by Carsten Niebuhr but it was compiled by the Danish naturalist Johan Christian Fabricius (1745–1808).
+The type locality of the specimen is given as Jeddah.
 It was used in the combination Sciaena jarbua in Descriptiones animalium and according to the authorship rules, should correctly be stated as Fabricius [ex Forsskål] in Niebuhr, 1775.
 The genus Terapon was created by Georges Cuvier in 1816 and in 1876 Pieter Bleeker then designated Holocentrus servus which had been described by Marcus Elieser Bloch in 1790 as the type species of the genus, this was considered to be a junior synonym of Terapon jarbua.

-Some authorities consider that the taxon currently named Terapon jarbua which has a wide geographic range is actually likely to be more than one species.
-One possible split would be between the western Indian Ocean species as originally described by Fabricius and the species Bloch described from Japan which would be Terapon servus.
+Some authorities consider that the taxon currently named Terapon jarbua, which has a wide geographic range, is actually likely to be more than one species.
+One possible split would be between the western Indian Ocean species as originally described by Fabricius and the species Bloch described from Japan, which would be Terapon servus.